 WHITE PICKS UP OTHER COLOURS IN YOUR ROOM.

 White is the palest shade of a colour, so a hint of the undertone often shows through.
-When you choose a white to match the colours in your room, the undertone will be even more noticable.
+When you choose white to match the colours in your room, the undertone will be even more noticeable.